 - connected the two parts of the name.

 In other words, he made significant changes.
-However, this benefitted the magazine, which was preparing to release its anniversary issue at that time.
+However, this benefited the magazine as it prepared to release its anniversary issue.

 1981 – 2019

 In this case, we see a combination of the debut and new designs.
 The blend proved successful, as even the large curls harmoniously fit into the updated style.
-The creators colored the glyphs red, and they made the gray into an outline.
+The creators colored the glyphs red and outlined them in gray.
 The black shadow added contrast to the letters.

 2019 – 2022

-The magazine management decided to focus on the digital format, as many media outlets had already moved online.
-They adjusted the logo to computer standards so the icon could clearly appear both in the app and on the website.
-As a result, a flat emblem appeared, without filigree, without an outline, and without shadows, but definitely in Rolling Stone’s signature style.
+The magazine’s management decided to focus on the digital format, as many media outlets had already moved online.
+They adjusted the logo to meet computer standards so the icon could appear in both the app and on the website.
+As a result, a flat emblem appeared, without filigree, an outline, or shadows, but definitely in Rolling Stone’s signature style.

 2022 – today

-After working for some time with a two-dimensional logo, the editorial board wanted to infuse it with more tradition but retain its digital directness.
-The result of such a decision was an emblem with red letters, double outlining, and deep shadows.
+After working on a two-dimensional logo for some time, the editorial board wanted to infuse it with more tradition while retaining its digital directness.
+This decision resulted in an emblem with red letters, double outlining, and deep shadows.

 Font and Colors

 Two types of typefaces are used in Rolling Stone logos.
-The first is individual, hand-drawn, in the art-deco style.
-The second is called Royal Acidbath (inscription without outline) and Royal Acidbath Outline (letters with contour).
+The first is individual, hand-drawn, in the Art Deco style.
+The second is Royal Acidbath (inscription without outline) and Royal Acidbath Outline (letters with contour).
 The developer of this font is the Sharkshock studio.
 The brand’s palette is predominantly red.
 It is periodically accompanied by white, black, and two shades of gray.